 2. Fresh produce of all kinds, including potatoes, is much cheaper here and I have also found it to be very fresh at our store.
 Broccoli comes tops-only in packages and is still cheaper!
 Wow!
 LOVE IT!
 Some items, such as peaches, may be a bit smaller than I’m used to, but it still is a better purchase and I’ve been VERY happy with their produce overall.

 3. Chocolate: Out-of-this-world delicious!!
-Their European chocolates are for the most part high quality, and (with the exception of the white chocolate) melt very well for dipping desserts.
+Their European chocolates are for the most part high quality, and (with the exception of their white chocolate) melt very well for dipping desserts!
+I use Baker’s baking chocolate when I need white chocolate for melting; it melts very nicely and but is found at regular super markets, not at ALDI.
 Check out my previous post on ALDI chocolates; here’s a link.

 4. Chocolate chips – Inexpensive, and when I taste tested side by side, to me they tasted better than Hershey’s or Nestle’s.